albincorreya/ml-training-airflow-mlflow-example/README.md

-# An example of local MLOps training framework with custom audio ML python package
+# ml-training-airflow-mlflow-example

+Audio ML training job on Airflow with MlFlow experiment tracking.

 ![example workflow](https://github.com/albincorreya/mlops-training-pipeline-demo/actions/workflows/push.yaml/badge.svg)

-This is an example of setting up MLOPs training pipeline infrastructure with some dummy production ready ML research code on a local server.
+This is an example of setting up local MLOPs training pipeline infrastructure with some dummy production ready ML research code on a local server.

 > Note: This purely meant as an educational content for data scientists to get familiar with open-source tools like Airflow, MLFlow along with an example of packaing a custom python deep learning library.

-Why both Airflow and MLflow?

-- Airflow is a standard scalable worlfow manager in the industry with good community support.
-It has a easy-to-use web UI which can imporove the workflow productivity of data scientists without moving away from python ecosystem.
-It also gives flexibity to run many combinations of DAGs with different operators (eg, docker, python, bash, remote etc).

-- MLFlow is a easy-to-use open-source ML experiment and model artifact tracker. built-in autolog support for our Tensorlfow/Keras models.

 > Note, this solution strictly considers the restrictions of local (on-premise) server setup using open-source technolgies.
 There are more alternatives if you are looking for cloud platform solutions.
 Also, the infrastructure setup here is not production-ready and soley meant for educational purpose.